Tame homomorphisms of polytopal rings: Main Results

-The proof of this theorem is found in sections 4, 5, and 6.
-For all three parts we will use the following lemma, which we here state and prove in the case of Segre products, but similar arguments hold for joins and multiples.
+To prove Theorem $1$, the following lemma will be used.
+The lemma is stated and proved in the case of Segre products, but similar arguments hold true for joins and multiples.